Cash flow has been a growing cause for concern within the sector for a number of years.

 - William Morris Big Local – Community Chest Fund

 The Community Chest Fund is available to groups and organisations in Walthamstow and is offering up to £1,000 per project.
-The Fund is currently accepting applications.
-For eligibility criteria please visit the William Morris Big Local website.
+The Fund is now closed and not accepting applications.

 - Wiltshire Community Foundation